Best Fire Pit Burners

 Burners are available in an extensive range of standard shapes.

-Round or circular burners are ideal for both circular and square fire pits.
+Round or circular-shaped burners are ideal for both circular and square fire pits.
 They also fit into hexagonal, octagonal, and triangular-shaped fire pits.

 Square burners are perfect for square fire pits and reach a little deeper into the corners of the fire pit than a round burner.